Welcome

 Structure and tax year

 The income tax year runs from 6 April to 5 April.
 Individuals and partners pay tax on income earned in this period.
-For businesses, the accounting period may differ from the tax year, requiring appropriate adjustments.
+For businesses, the accounting period may differ from the tax year, requiring appropriate adjustments to identify the profit assessable in each tax year.

 Key Term: tax year